Brownstone (group): 2019: Brownstone's 25th anniversary

 In February 2019, it was announced that Brownstone were to reunite for a one-off performance for the 25th anniversary of the Essence Music Festival with founding members Nicci Gilbert, Mimi Doby, and returning member Teisha Brown, as well as the 25th anniversary of the group.
 During an interview with former member Kina Cosper, she expressed that she was invited to perform alongside Gilbert and Doby, but that she "respectfully declined."

-2022-present: New music
+2022–present: New music

-During the Centennial Boule (July 2022), all three members were inducted into Sigma Gamma Rho Sorority, Inc. On September 13, 2022, Brownstone's newest line-up, composed of founding member Nicci Gilbert, Teisha Brown and new member Arin Jackson, announced the release of the group's new single "All I Want" on September 30, 2022.
+During the Centennial Boule (July 2022), all three members were inducted into Sigma Gamma Rho sorority.
+On September 13, 2022, Brownstone's newest line-up, composed of founding member Nicci Gilbert, Teisha Brown and new member Arin Jackson, announced the release of the group's new single "All I Want" on September 30, 2022.
 It has been announced, Teisha Brown has departed the group and has been replaced by Arin's sister Alexis Jones.

-In 2023, Brownstone has released their live cover of "Ain't No Mountain High Enough" from their upcoming Live covers album.
+In 2023, Brownstone has released their live cover of "Ain't No Mountain High Enough" from their upcoming live covers album.